CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 # Cricket’s Shorthand Course

-xx
+## Recent Revisions

+2025-06-28: added link to Beryl Pratt's advice on Reddit for building endurance.

-Rev 2025-06-26 -- removed speed goals for each level; replaced them with accuracy of first dictation;
+2025-06-26: removed speed goals for each level; replaced them with accuracy of first dictation;

 Canonical copy, contact and licence at
 <https://cricketbr.github.io/Crickets-Shorthand-Site>